 Employee recognition is a crucial component of employee engagement and should be part of your office culture all year round.
 But like most business owners, you’re probably on a strict budget, even though you want to get them their very own personalised bobbleheads instead.
 Maybe one day in the future, but for now, you need to buy them something which is in your budget.
 How do you show your employees how much they mean to you without breaking the bank?
-Here are some ideas:
+I know one of my friends treats her staff by getting them customized clothing.
+This works both ways, it gives the employees a gift, whilst also ensuring that they all have similar clothing with the branding on it for her business.
+This can help with marketing and advertising efforts.
+Most recently, she got some custom hoodies made for all of her employees with their names on.
+This is a great way for employers to show their gratitude.
+Perhaps some employers would like to follow in her footsteps and get their staff customized clothing.
+If not, here are some other ideas:

 1. Treat Them with Treats